Shyrell A. Reed

 (804) 421-6251 (fax)

-Shyrell Reed focuses her practice on defending physicians, nurses, hospitals, dialysis centers, long-term care facilities, and other health care providers against medical malpractice, catastrophic injury, and wrongful death claims filed in both state and federal courts.
+Shyrell’s healthcare practice is focused on the vigorous defense of defending physicians, nurses, hospitals, dialysis centers, long term care facilities, and other health care providers against medical malpractice, catastrophic injury, and wrongful death claims filed in both state and federal courts.
 With nearly 20 years of litigation experience, she has defended practitioners in virtually every medical specialty.
-She also represents health care providers in disciplinary matters pending before various state licensing boards of the Virginia Department of Health Professions.
+She also represents health care providers in disciplinary matters before various licensing boards of the Virginia Department of Health Professions.

 On multiple occasions, Shyrell has been recognized for her trial successes in Virginia Lawyers Weekly’s Million Dollar Defense Verdicts.
-Shyrell was chosen as a member of Virginia Lawyers Weekly’s Influential Women of Law Class of 2022.
-She also has been selected as a Virginia Super Lawyers Rising Star in the field of medical malpractice defense – a distinction presented to less than 2.5% of attorneys in Virginia.
+In 2022, Shyrell was named by Virginia Lawyers Weekly as an Influential Women of the Law and also as a “Go to Lawyer” for medical malpractice .
+She has also been selected as a Virginia Super Lawyers Rising Star in the field of medical malpractice defense – a distinction presented to less than 2.5% of attorneys in Virginia.

 In 2018, Shyrell was selected as a fellow for the Leadership Counsel on Legal Diversity, and she continues to participate as an alumnus of the program.
-Shyrell was MRC’s first Chief Diversity, Equity, and Inclusion Officer, and previously served as Chair of the firm’s Summer Associate Program.
+Shyrell previously served as Moran Reeves Conn’s first Chief Diversity, Equity, and Inclusion Officer, and as Chair of the firm’s Summer Associate Program.

 Areas of Practice: